 Series Editors: John Brewer, Senator George J Mitchell Institute for Global Peace, Security and Justice, Queen's University, Belfast, Northern Ireland and Neil McLaughlin, Department of Sociology, McMaster University, Ontario, Canada

-This series will address not only what sociologists do, but what sociology is for and focus on the commitment to enhance understanding of the social condition so that the lives of people are materially improved.
-It will showcase the wide diversity of sociological research that addresses the many global challenges that threaten the future of humankind in the 21st century.
-The relevance of sociology to what C. Wright Mills preferred to call the human condition, will be highlighted in works that address these challenges as they feature in global social changes but also as they are mediated in local and regional communities and settings.
-The Series will thus feature titles that work at a global level of abstraction as well as studies that are micro ethnographic depictions of global processes as they affect local communities.
+The series showcases the wide diversity of sociological research that addresses the many global challenges that threaten the future of humankind in the 21st century.
+The relevance of sociology to what C. Wright Mills preferred to call the human condition is highlighted in works that address these challenges as they feature in global social changes, but also as they are mediated in local and regional communities and settings.
+The series thus features titles that work at a global level of abstraction, as well as studies that are micro-ethnographic depictions of global processes as they affect local communities

 Topics may include but are not limited to the following